-How do I Track & Measure Direct Mail Campaigns?
+How To Track & Measure Direct Mail Campaigns

 From the design to picking your mailing route, direct mail campaigns are a lot of work.
-It's easy to assume once you have sent it, you will be able to see the results.
-You may have gotten new leads or seen an increase in foot traffic but do you really know they didn't stumble upon your business?
-Direct mail tracking is an important component of any mail campaign but it is often the most neglected aspect.
+It's easy to assume that once you have sent it, you will be able to see the results.
+You may have gotten new leads or seen an increase in foot traffic, but do you really know how they stumbled upon your business?
+Direct mail tracking is an important component of any mail campaign, but it is often the most neglected aspect.

 As a commercial printer, we've seen over the years how you can measure your results from your direct mail campaign by adding some native features to your mailer.
-These features combine the power of print with both digital and traditional marketing techniques so you know exactly how your direct mail campaign performed.
+These features combine the power of print with both digital and traditional marketing techniques.
+This way, you know exactly how your direct mail campaign performed.

 Direct Mail Tracking